بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 The First: This is Allah's Word.

 The Second: The meaning intended by Allah with that word is the haqq.
-It is kufr to deny these two.

 The Third: The meaning intended by Allah is this.